GENDER RESPONSIVE ECONOMIC POLICY MANAGEMENT

 - Fostering an enhanced conceptual understanding of gender concepts in economic policy design, financing, implementation and evaluation.

-- Enabling participants to acquire knowledge and expertise to formulate, implement, monitor, and evaluate policies, programmes and budgets from a gender perspective.
+- Enabling participants to acquire knowledge and expertise to formulate, implement, monitor, and evaluate policies, programs and budgets from a gender perspective.

 - Providing participants with knowledge and expertise to mainstream a gender perspective in national development policy dialogue and planning as well as in international negotiations.